hgourvest/node-firebird/README.md

 # node-firebird

-Pure JavaScrip and Asynchronous Firebird client for Node.js.
+Pure JavaScript and Asynchronous Firebird client for Node.js.

 To get help, join [this] [2] google group.